project-violet/koromo-copy-app/Document/Development.md

 All network communication is handled by the scheduler, you should not use interfaces provided by `.Net` directly, such as `WebClient` or `HttpRequest`.

+## Postprocessor

+It is designed to perform tasks that are not related to downloads such as `FFmpeg` or `Zip`.
+So, this class is created to define the tasks required after downloading.

 ## Extractor

+`Extractor` gets a NetTask that directs the download task from a specific `URL`.
+Seperated by `Host-Name`, all `crawling operations` are implemented here.

 ## Log

+This class records all download progress.

 ## Cache